 4. Master Backing Up Your Truck

 Accidents do not only happen on highways and busy roads.
-They can also happen in parking lots and at loading delivery docks.
-Trucks drivers should make sure they are comfortable and confident backing up their trucks the correct way.
+They can also happen in parking lots and at loading and delivery docks.
+Truck drivers should make sure they are comfortable and confident backing up their trucks the correct way.
 Have a spotter to help you in tricky, tight spaces if you need it.
 This can help prevent injury or property damage.

 5. Maintain Safe Speeds